-However, the tool also has a special “Free Up Space” feature that’ll simply clear junk files and reduce the total amount of data from the device with a single click.
-This way it’ll take comparatively less time to back up the iPhone.
+However, the tool also has a special “Free Up Space” feature that’ll clear junk files and reduce the total amount of data from the device with a single click.
+This way, it’ll take comparatively less time to back up the iPhone.

 How to Further Shorten the iPhone Backup Time?

-After you know how long does it take to backup an iPhone, you would most likely want to know if there is a method to further shorten the backup time.
+After you know how long it takes to backup an iPhone, you would most likely want to know if there is a method to shorten the backup time further.
 The answer is Yes!
 You can use Dr.Fone Phone Backup to shorten the backup time.
 It’s a dedicated tool designed to backup/restore your iDevice.
 Irrespective of the iOS version you’re running on your iPhone, Dr.Fone Phone Backup will help you quickly back up your files without any inconvenience.

 Apart from being a free way to backup files from an iOS device, Dr.Fone Phone Backup also supports selective backup.
 This means that you can choose the data type that you want to back up.
-Unlike iCloud or iTunes backup, Dr.Fone Phone Backup will help you reduce the size of the backup, eventually resulting in less backup time.
+Unlike iCloud or iTunes backup, Dr.Fone Phone Backup will help you reduce the backup's size, eventually resulting in less backup time.

-With this tool, you can backup different types of data files including Photos & Videos, Messages & Call Logs, and Contacts.
+With this tool, you can backup different data files, including Photos & Videos, Messages & Call Logs, and Contacts.
 In a nutshell, using Dr.Fone to back up an iOS device will give you the liberty to choose the files that you want to backup.

 So, let’s walk you through the step-by-step procedure of backing up an iPhone using Dr.Fone Phone Backup.